JDP-Security/security-research-papers/2026-05-13-deepset-haystack-disclosure.md

 ### **11. Conclusion**

-The Nuka-AI-2026-005 vulnerability within Deepset's Haystack highlights a critical industry-wide challenge in AI orchestration security design.
+The JDP-2026-005 vulnerability within Deepset's Haystack highlights a critical industry-wide challenge in AI orchestration security design.
 Relying on a "trusted configuration behavior" model—when the configuration can be arbitrarily altered by untrusted pipeline data—demonstrates a gap in modern framework threat modeling.
 When a documented security control (`unsafe=False`) is natively bypassable via the framework's own ingestion APIs, the deterministic integrity of the application stack is degraded.

 This analysis of **Insecure AI Orchestration** illustrates that conventional application security assumptions are frequently incompatible with AI framework architectures.
 The vulnerability resides not in an isolated code bug, but in a systemic architectural design that dissolves the boundary between security enforcement and data processing.
 The continued exposure in current releases underscores the need for organizations to implement immediate, independent compensating controls.

-Project Nuka-AI advocates for the following industry standard practices to align with OWASP principles:
+JDP Security advocates for the following industry standard practices to align with OWASP principles:
 1. **Deterministic Serialization**: Implementation of explicit parameter stripping during deserialization workflows to prevent execution overlap.
 2. **Cryptographic Validation**: Built-in integrity protections (HMAC/Signatures) for all serialized pipeline components.
 3. **Shared Responsibility Clarity**: Explicit documentation defining the trust boundaries and limitations of framework-level sandboxing.